RobTillaart/Kurtosis/README.md

 - add examples to explain the purpose.
 - extend unit tests.
 - ask the experts
-- investigate the order of adding on the metrics.
+- investigate the order of adding values on the metrics.

 #### Could